 - If you are going artificial, consider a plastic-free material!
 You’d be surprised to know that you can actually make your own tree out of cardboard or other easy-to-find materials.

 - Have you ever thought of edible ornaments for your tree?
 We’ve tried popcorn garlands and oven-dried citrus slices, but there are plenty more options out there.
-When the holidays are over, you can either eat or compost your ornaments; a storage free option!
+When the holidays are over, you can either eat or compost your ornaments!
+Yay for being storage-free.

 For string light decorations, make sure to pick the LED kind.
 Some even come with an integrated timer that will take the stress out of having to turn them off every night.
-Choose soy or beeswax candles – they don’t contain paraffin, a petroleum-based ingredient that the EPA says can negatively affect your indoor air quality.
+Choose soy or beeswax candles; hey don’t contain paraffin, a petroleum-based ingredient that the EPA says can negatively affect your indoor air quality.

 After the glow of Christmas is gone and the decorations have been taken off the tree, be sure to responsibly dispose of your Christmas tree waste.
-The trees can be mulched locally and lights can be recycled on campus until January 29!
+There is also an annual holiday lights recycling collection on both the Medical and Danforth Campus.